Analysis Planning

 Analysis Plan

-Analysis plan defines what analytical tasks will be performed, by whom and when they will be performed, what will be analysis deliverables, and how formal they will be.
-An analysis plan is typically created just for bigger projects where the amount of stakeholders, communication, and outputs is significant enough to justify the overhead and formality connected with creating and following the plan.
+An analysis plan defines what analytical tasks will be performed, by whom and when they will be carried out, what the analysis deliverables will be, and how formal they need to be.
+An analysis plan is typically created only for larger projects where the volume of stakeholders, communication, and outputs is significant enough to justify the overhead and formality connected with creating and following a plan.

-The overall method that will be followed when performing analysis work is called analysis approach.
-It defines how and when analysis tasks will be performed, fundamental techniques to use, and the deliverables that will be produced.
-Depending on the environment, the approach could be lightweight, creating rather informal artifacts, focusing on personal communication and collaboration, or it can be more rigid, following a formal process and producing predefined documents.
-Or it could, of course, be anything in between.
-The selected approach depends on the type of organization, on the development process chosen, level of uncertainty on the project, the number of stakeholders, and the size of the change.
-The general trend is to move more and more towards the lightweight approaches, but the concrete situation should always be assessed before selecting the analysis approach.
+The overall method followed when performing analysis work is called the analysis approach.
+It defines how and when analysis tasks are executed, the fundamental techniques to use, and the deliverables to be produced.
+Depending on the environment, the approach can be lightweight—creating informal artifacts and focusing on personal communication and collaboration—or it can be more rigid, following a formal process and producing predefined documents.
+Of course, it can also fall anywhere in between.
+The selected approach depends on the type of organization, the chosen development process, the level of uncertainty on the project, the number of stakeholders, and the size of the change.
+The general trend is to move more toward lightweight approaches, but the specific situation should always be assessed before selecting the analysis approach.